urbaninformaticsandresiliencelab/gmaps_scraper/README.md

 * geo.py - A library providing various geometric functions such as the haversine formula, the law of cosines, and a function for point-in-polygon.
+* gms\_io.py - A library providing various classes that handle the writing of scraped data to various formats.
 * parse\_tiger.py - A library providing wrapper functions for parsing the US Census TIGER data by using the shapefile library.
 * staticmaps.py - A library that generates valid Google Static Maps API URLs for